-- Barry Wright: What is the effectiveness of fully on-the-job training for apprentices in the construction industry?
+- Barry Wright: The perceived effectiveness of fully on-the-job training for apprentices in the construction industry.

 Smith, E., Gonon, P. & Foley, A. (Eds.)
 (2015) Architectures for apprenticeship: Achieving economic and social goals.
 Proceedings of the Sixth Conference of the International Network on Innovative Apprenticeship (INAP).
 Melbourne: Australian Scholarly Publishing.

 Rauner, F. & Smith, E. (Eds.)
 (2010).
 Rediscovering apprenticeship.
 Dordrecht, The Netherlands.
 Springer.

 Rauner, F., Smith, E., Hauschildt, U. & Zelloth, H. (eds) (2010) (2nd edn).
 Innovative apprenticeships: Promoting successful school-to-work transitions.
 (INAP).
 Berlin|: Lit Verlag.

 Smith, E., Comyn, P., Brennan Kemmis, R & Smith, A. (2009).
 High quality traineeships: Identifying what works.
 Adelaide: NCVER

 Smith, E. & Keating, J. (2003).
 From training reform to Training Packages.
 Tuggerah Lakes, NSW: Social Science Press.